Geraftaar: Plot

-Karan seeks blessings from Hussein's mother for his promotion, and his mother asks when he's going to marry, and tells him to go and propose to Geeta (Madhavi).
+Karan seeks blessings from Hussein's mother for his promotion, and his mother asks when he's going to marry, and tells him to go and propose to Geeta.
 He goes to Geeta, who is a fellow inspector and proposes to her.

 The next day, Geeta and Hussein's mother go to a jewellery shop, where robbers come in and take Geeta and Hussein's mother hostage.
 Karan then takes an entry and beats the robbers, but they run off.
-Unfortunate for them Inspector Hussein (Rajinikanth in a cameo role) is waiting for them and also beats them up.
+Unfortunate for them Inspector Hussein is waiting for them and also beats them up.
 Both Karan and Hussein take them to jail.

 It is revealed, that Ranjit, Vidyanath, Chutkiram and their lawyer are partners in crime and want Karan and Hussein finished.
-The Police Commissioner's son and Geeta's brother, Vijay (Sharat Saxena) is also involved in the crime gang.
+The Police Commissioner's son and Geeta's brother, Vijay is also involved in the crime gang.
 Karan and Hussein go and threaten to arrest them and to stop being a criminal.
-Later Vijay complains to his father, Police Commissioner Sinha (Om Shivpuri).
+Later Vijay complains to his father, Police Commissioner Sinha.
 The Commissioner warns Hussein and Karan to stay in their limits.

 A new case comes to Hussein and Karan and they promise to look into it.
 It is also Raksha Bandhan and Hussein leaves.
 Geeta and Hussein follow the ritual of "Rakhi", and then Geeta tries to explain to not abuse their police uniforms.
 A small fight ensues and Karan is listening.
 They joke around for a while and Hussein's mother blesses all three of them to live happy lives.

 According to the two pathans, they go to the place where they instructed, and arrest Ranjit and Vidyanath, but they get bailed out by their lawyer.
 They hatch a new plan, and call them to different places.
 Hussein and Karan fall into their trap, and Hussein is beaten up by Ranjit, and is murdered by Vijay and is burnt alive.
 Karan reaches too late and Hussein breathes his last in Karan's arms.
 Karan vows revenge.
 Karan delivers this bad news to Hussein's mother, and she cannot bear the shock and dies of misery.